stevedonovan/gentle-intro/readme.md

 This can be puzzling when coming from other languages, where variables can be re-written by default, but there is a reason for letting the default be _read-only_.
 In a larger program, it gets hard to track where writes are taking place.
-So Rust makes things like mutability ('writeability') explicit.
+So Rust makes things like mutability ('write-ability') explicit.
 There's a lot of cleverness in the language, but it never hides anything.

-Rust is both statically-typed and strongly-typed - these are often confused, but thnk of C (statically but weakly typed) and Python (dynamically but strongly typed).
+Rust is both statically-typed and strongly-typed - these are often confused, but think of C (statically but weakly typed) and Python (dynamically but strongly typed).
 In static types the type is known at compile time, and dynamic types are only known at run time.

 At the moment, it feels like Rust is _hiding_ those types from you.
-What exactly is the type `i`?
+What exactly is the type of `i`?
 The compiler can work it out, starting with 0, with _type inference_, and comes up with `i32` (four byte signed integer.)

 Let's make exactly one change - turn that `0` into `0.0`.
 Then we get errors: